 Since 1947 Barco dedicates to the production of steel frames for the professional cycling sector.
 More than 60 years of passionate work and experience have built their know-how.

-Passion still pushes them to new solutions aimed to maximize function and aesthetic at the same time.
-Sophisticate computer aided design combined with a side-by-side experience with renown bicycles builders makes them able to deliver fully customizable frames, each one unique.
+Passion still pushes them to new solutions aimed to maximize function and aesthetics at the same time.
+The sophisticated computer-aided design combined with a side-by-side experience with renown bicycles builders make them able to deliver fully customizable frames, each one unique.
 Their passion for details is revealed in the way they finish our framed: any of them is collector’s item.
-This makes their production of Stainless Steel, Carbon Steel or Lugged Steel frames a high quality niche of Made in Italy.
+This makes their production of Stainless Steel, Carbon Steel or Lugged Steel frames a high-quality niche of Made in Italy.

 Handcrafted bespoke bicycles, hand-made and custom-made by Italian craftsmen, with the possibility to choose the material, shapes, geometry, according to the needs and use of the client, which is followed and advised every step of the manufacturing and choice of components and materials.

-Ferro biciclette is a group of experts and craftsmen of bike world.
+Ferro biciclette is a group of experts and craftsmen of the bike world.

-Katarina is the artist of Ferro, she care the aesthetic and the details, work on the graphic design of each Ferro bike, she performs work in different materials, from leather cover for handlebar to the accessories for bikes.
+Katarina is the artist of Ferro, she cares the aesthetic and the details, work on the graphic design of each Ferro bike, she performs work in different materials, from leather cover for the handlebar to the accessories for bikes.

 Massimo and Roberto are the frame builders with 30 years of experience in the construction of professional frames in steel, aluminum, titanium and carbon fiber, for road, MTB and cross.